The Consumer Proposal

 The consumer proposal is very popular in Canada.
 Every year more and more people choose a consumer proposal over a bankruptcy to deal with their debt problems.
 More than half of Canadians now choose consumer proposals over bankruptcy.
 In Alberta more than 60 percent chose a consumer proposal over bankruptcy.
 Consumer proposals have many advantages; not the least of which is that you are NOT in bankruptcy when you file a consumer proposal.

-In spite of the popularity of consumer proposals people, experiencing a debt crisis, are reluctant to see a trustee.
+In spite of the popularity of the consumer proposal people, experiencing a debt crisis, are reluctant to see a trustee.
 There are many reasons for this.

 They think that perhaps their fortunes will change.
 Most of us are sensitive to money issues and do not want to discuss this with strangers.
 Many people, even if the reason for their debt is because of some tragedy beyond their control, feel guilty and avoid seeking financial advice because they think it’s a failure on their part.

 Many people associate trustees with bankruptcy and hate the thought of bankruptcy with a passion.
 Trustees used to be called Trustees in Bankruptcy.
 The new name “Licensed Insolvency Trustee” is more general and inclusive.
 Since an LIT’s role is not limited to bankruptcy, the old professional title did not reflect the work trustees do.
 Changing the title also removed the stigma of the word “Bankruptcy”.

 It is common for people to avoid seeking professional advice and to just ignore their debts and the collection calls.
 They continue to live their lives without dealing with their debts.
 The resulting guilt, embarrassment and fear of answering the phone for fear it’s just another collector starts to wear a person down.
 There are the sleepless nights, arguments at home and pressure at work, with the fear of their boss finding out or their wages being garnisheed.
 Often a person’s health is at risk.